gvergnaud/ts-pattern/README.md

 you expect for this branch.

-The second argument is the **handler function**: the code **branch** that will be called if the data matches the pattern.
+The second argument is the **handler function**: the code **branch** that will be called if the input value matches the pattern.

 The handler function takes the input value as first parameter with its type **narrowed down** to what the pattern matches.